ChildishGiant/iambecome/README.md

 ### What counts as lewd?

 Lewd is for things that are either sexual or offensive.
 "Queer", for example, is neither of those but "fucker" is.

+## Development
+If you want to add new words to the library then all you need to do is edit [strings.json](source/strings.json).

+If you want to mess with the rest of the site you need to do `pnpm i` and then `pnpm run dev` to start a live reload server.